pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 ## Would robots be slaves?

 This is an important and valid question, especially since consciousness and intelligence are now, in my view, understood well enough to build SI assistants as capable as a human being.
-But what if this efficiency comes at an ethical cost?
+Would it be ethical to treat and use them like they were inanimate objects if they are intelligent?

 A good analogy comes from the anime *Cells at Work*: Our bodies rely on countless, uncomplaining cells to function.
 Could AI become a seamless extension of humanity, serving without sentience, emotion, or suffering?
 The morality of owning robots and having them do our bidding is analogous to the cells in our body.
 They have don't self-awareness (no reason that have to), they don't have to experience pain (real or imagined), and any definition of suffering they don't have to experience.